zhenkaiwong/TestJsonCustomConverter/readme.md

 `CustomJsonConverter` is my first custom converter.
 I used the reader object (`Utf8JsonReader`) to read from JSON.
 However, after I completed this convert, I realized that this implementation is not the best implementation, because the code is hard to read, which can lead to higher complexity

 Therefore I built the second converter: `CustomJsonConverterJsonDocument`.
-This implementation use `JsonDocument.GetValue()`, which take a `Utf8JsonReader` as method input.
+This implementation use `JsonDocument.ParseValue()`, which take a `Utf8JsonReader` as method input.
 This allow me to use type like `JsonDocument` or `JsonElement`, and the code readability is vastly improved.